 - Companies with unresolved complaints against them by the Better Business Bureau

-- Companies that do not comply with the College’s Equal Opportunity/Non-Discrimination Policy
+- Companies that do not comply with the University’s Equal Opportunity/Non-Discrimination Policy

 - Positions that would require a student to be in someone’s home